flatcar-archive/flatcar-docs/os/cluster-architectures.md

 The worker roles will use DHCP and should be easy to add capacity or autoscaling.

-[Managed Linux][flatcar-managed] customers can also specify a [CoreUpdate][core-update] group ID to use a different channel and control updates separately from the central machines.

 Here's an example CL Config for a worker which specifies an update channel:

 ```yaml container-linux-config